howerj/web.anapnea/txt/glass.md

 the video game Deus Ex.
 A [conversation][] with an artificial intelligence proves somewhat illuminating and disturbing, an AI which plans to rule and can do so because of the world wide centralization of communications.
-Is the Google search engine already a God, albeit a minor one?
-We ask it all the important questions in life instead of deity, it knows everything about us, it is almost all seeing, it knowns all that is knowable.
+Is the Google search engine already a God, albeit a minor one.
+We ask it all the important questions in life instead of a deity, it knows everything about us, it is almost all seeing, it knowns all that is knowable.

     "The basic human need to be watched was once satisfied by God.
 Now,